-The advice on this page is here is to advise people whether they buy from our shop or not - we just wish to help people out in a friendly way.
-However, it's not necessarily correct for all people in all situations - we cannot be held responsible for any actions taken by you as a result of following advice on this page.
+The advice on this page is not here to advise people whether they buy from our shop or not - we just wish to help people out in a friendly way.
+However, it's not necessarily correct for all people in all situations and we cannot be held responsible for any actions taken by you as a result of following advice on this page.

-Although Carpet Bowls and Short Mat are similar sports, both Bowls games played on a mat indoors, there are important differences both in the equipment and in the way that the game tends to be played from a social perspective.
+Although Carpet Bowls and Short Mat are similar sports - both Bowls games are played on a mat indoors - there are important differences both in the equipment and in the way that the game tends to be played from a social perspective.

 Carpet Bowls is mostly played in community centres, village halls and social clubs.
 The mat is shorter at 30 feet and the clubs tend to buy and keep all the equipment for their members to use, including the bowls.
 Carpet Bowlers tend to treat the game more casually.
 The game acts as a good medium for local socialising and can be a valuable revenue generator for villages and community halls.

 The bowls are smaller.
 Normally players do not own their own carpet bowls - they are provided by the place that runs the game.

 12 inch centre block to prevent bowls being rolled forcefully.

 Carpet Bowls is a more economical sport than Short Mat.

 It is also less expensive for the players who do not need to buy dedicated bowls.

 Short Mat Bowls is a popular and growing indoor version of the sport of Bowls.
 Players play with their own bowls and the inventors of Short Mat Bowls tried to maintain as many rules of the larger outdoor game as possible while playing on a smaller (45 feet) rink.
 Consequently, bowlers who play Lawn Bowls in the Summer and who take the game more seriously tend to prefer Short Mat.